Cherri Gilham: Activism

 In 1997 Gilham founded The Fluffy Club, a joke women's movement to help women stop being strident and emasculating men.
 It was supposed to be an antidote to the Spice Girls who were proclaiming at the time that girls were better than boys.
-She was severely lambasted by feminists who thought she was damaging their cause and who objected to her suggestion of using feminine wiles to get get things from men.
+She was severely lambasted by feminists who thought she was damaging their cause and who objected to her suggestion of using feminine wiles to get things from men.
 She coined the word 'Fluffragette', (a supporter of the Fluffy Club), which has now entered an English dictionary.
 She wrote a regular column called "Cherri's Secret Diary" in Hot Gossip e-zine in which she championed the innocence of Colin Stagg, who had been accused of the murder of Rachel Nickell on Wimbledon Common in 1992.
 He has since been exonerated.

 In May 2005, Gilham stood against Prime Minister Tony Blair in his Sedgefield constituency as a candidate for the Pensioners Party on an anti-war ticket.
 On election night, she stood on the platform next to Tony Blair wearing a hat which said "BLIAR".
 Blair was oblivious to this for 20 minutes whilst the world's press were capturing the moment.
 The picture went round the world and became The Guardian's iconic picture for May 2005.